stefan6419846/pip-licenses-lib/README.md

   * Do not use abbreviations for naming purposes.
   * Rewrite tests to use plain *unittest* functionality.

+## Limitations

+  * If you use this package in an environment with `setuptools>=71`, the results might be inconsistent if `setuptools` is imported before running *pip-licenses-lib*.
+This is to `setuptools` modifying `sys.path` and inserting its vendored package path there.
+[Upstream issue](https://github.com/pypa/setuptools/issues/5213)

 ## Installation

 You can install this package from PyPI: